Lipsiusm/SteamBot/README.md

 # SteamBot
-A script that posts steam sales to my own discord, as well as my other warcraft discord.
+A script that posts steam sales to discord.
 Offers USD and CDN prices.

+Built with:
+	Python 3.8.10
+	BeautifulSoup 4.10.0